anuraagy/Poke-Backend/README.md

 }
 ```

-# Call masking and rating
+#### Call masking
 To enable call masking, MASKING_ENABLED should be set as an environment variable on the server.
 It can be set to anything, but 'true' would be a good choice.
 Then, when a reminder is triggered,
 the server will interface with Twilio to create a proxy session and add the creator and caller
 to the proxy session as participants.
 The number returned to the caller will then be a masked
 number returned by Twilio.
 When the caller calls this number, they will be routed to the reminder
 creator.
 By default, the Twilio proxy session expires three minutes after its creation.
+It will
+also be closed after the call is ended.
+Additionally, if no interactions are made on the proxy
+before the session expires (if the reminding user does not follow through), a push notification
+will be sent to the creator.

 The same is done for text reminders.

-When the call is complete, the /reminders/:id/complete endpoint should be requested by the caller.
-Additionally, a rating parameter can be passed with an integer value between 1 and 5.
-The complete
-endpoint should not be used for text reminders, only calls.

-A rating can be assigned later via the /reminder/:id/rating endpoint, with the same rating parameter
-as the complete endpoint.
-Both the creator and the caller may rate the other user.

 ### Get unrated reminders
 ----